From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 The Question Answered

-"And that idea" he continued, "suggests to me that we shouldn't be negative about anything.
+"And that idea," he continued, "suggests to me that we shouldn't be negative about anything.
 All is good, as some want to believe (and want us to believe) even if it's wrong.
-But a sin is a sin, right?"
+But sin is a sin, right?"
 (The children nodded yes, turning toward each other, and then back to the pastor.)
 "A lie is a lie; bad is not good," the pastor continued.
 "No matter what we call something or someone, it still is what it is.
 We still are what we are.
-Only because of our God – the Almighty Three-in-One Creator – who loves us all so very much, we are able to change our status.
+Only because of our God (Elohim) – the Almighty Three-in-One Creator – who loves us all so very much, we can change our status.

-"Yes, children, there is a Christmas, and it's all about Jesus, as you two know oh so well at your tender age.
+"Yes, children, there is a Christmas, and it's all about Jesus (Yeshua), as you two know oh so well at your tender age.
 He exists as certainly as love and generosity and devotion exist, and you know that they abound and give to your life its highest beauty and joy.
-They exist because they are a part of Jesus, who brought it all into being.
-How dark this world would be if there was no Christmas!
-It would be as dreary as if there were no Timothys, or Jessis," the pastor said, smiling at the children.
+They exist because they are a part of Jesus (Yeshua), who brought it all into being.
+How dark this world would be if there were no Christmases!
+It would be as dreary as if there were no Timothys or Jessis," the pastor said, smiling at the children.
 "Not believe in Christmas," he continued, "you might as well not believe in life.

 "It was God who started it all, perfectly.
-He became one of us on Christmas day, in the person of Jesus.
+He became one of us as celebrated on Christmas day, in the person of Jesus (Y2shua).
 Through Jesus' birth, life, death, and resurrection, we have a real status symbol."

 "Jesus died for His friends," Jessi said.
 "Is that right, Pastor Jacobs?"